 Two related lawsuits were brought in by health plans that are direct and indirect purchasers of these drugs.

 One complaint asserted state law claims against for monopolization, conspiracy to monopolize, unfair and deceptive trade practices, and unjust enrichment.
 No federal claims were alleged.

 The second complaint was filed against Manufacturer on substantially the same grounds.
 While it didn’t name any of the Defendants, including Manufacturer, it pleaded substantially the same facts as the other pleading.

 The second complaint asserts federal claims, rather than state law claims.

 As part of the second action, Plaintiffs retained an expert on regulatory issues in the pharmaceutical industry, one who spent 23 years in Manufacturer’s Regulatory Affairs Department.
 Manufacturer objected to this.

-- whether the movant in fact disclosed confidential information to the expert; and
+- Whether the movant in fact disclosed confidential information to the expert